SelecTree: Tree Detail

 Leaves Oblong, Green, No Change, Evergreen.

 Flowers Showy.
 White.
 Flowers in Spring or Winter.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

-Green, Yellow or Red Drupe, fruiting in Spring or Summer Edible and Wildlife use it.
+Green, Yellow or Red Drupe, Very Large (Over 3.00 inches), fruiting in Spring or Summer Edible and Wildlife use it.

 Shading Capacity Rated as Dense to Very Dense in Leaf.

 Sunset Zones 23 - 24; H1, H2.

 Exposure Full Sun.